anthonyidoko/MyFootballApp/README.md

 And when a team is clicked, another screen is opened which shows the team details and players in the squad.

 Technologies used:
- Kotlin
+ Kotlin,
- A RESTful API for football data
+ A RESTful API for football data,
- Coroutines
+ Coroutines,
- Room database
+ Room database,
- MVVM Architecture
+ MVVM Architecture,
- Dependency Injection(Hilt)
+ Dependency Injection(Hilt),
  Jetpack Navigation Library